Toward nuclear physics from lattice QCD on quantum computers: Computational cost comparison

 \item[{\bf Quantum fluctuation}]\ One circuit is a sequential execution of the above steps and the circuit is executed $N_{\rm shot}$ times to take the average $E=\langle \hat{H} \rangle$.
 The statistical average is accompanied by the statistical error $\delta E = \sqrt{(\langle \hat{H}^2 \rangle - \langle \hat{H} \rangle^2)/(N_{\rm shot}-1)}$.
 If the theory is located at a quantum critical point, quantum fluctuation diverges, so $\delta E$ diverges.
 The circuit must be executed exponentially many times to obtain an order-one relative statistical error, $\delta E/E=O(1)$, as the volume increases.
 In nuclear many-body problems, however, we do not encounter a quantum critical point (except for the liquid-gas critical point of nuclear matter).
 The relative statistical error is insensitive to $V$ and $A$.
 Thus $N_{\rm shot} = O(1)$. \end{description} The total cost is given by

 in the quantum adiabatic algorithm.
 The quantum scaling \eqref{eqqs} is at least exponentially better than the classical scaling \eqref{eqcs} as a function of $A$.
-The volume dependence of Eq.~\eqref{eqqs} is worse but it will be improved if the central motion excitation can be excluded.
+If the central motion excitation can be excluded, Eq.~\eqref{eqqs} will be improved to $(T_1+T'_2+T_3) \times N_{\rm shot} = O(A)+O(V^2)$.